 Further development of WeedBase (a CD-ROM of the biological characteristics, distribution and control of Western Australian weeds), and its availability via the internet, will enable existing information to be distributed quickly and effectively.
 It will also provide a conduit through which the range of information on all weed species and their distribution can be improved.
+General use of common computer databases and mapping systems will greatly assist weed management by community groups and agencies.

-Programs to improve weed knowledge management and generation must be developed and the extension of this new knowledge promulgated.
+Programs to improve weed-knowledge management and generation must be developed and the extension of this new knowledge promulgated.
 Coordinated information management and accessibility across the State is required to ensure that the greatest benefit is derived by stakeholders.
-The SWCC should consider establishment of a "one-stop-shop" to provide information and referrals relating to activities consistent with the State Weed Plan.
+The SWCC should consider establishment of an information service to provide information and referrals relating to activities consistent with the State Weed Plan.